 Many teens eat a diet that is too high in fat, sugar, and sodium.
 However, the right kind of fat is good for a growing teenager and needed in their diet.
 The right types of fats can fuel a teen’s developing brain and give their body the fuel it needs.

 Teenagers need 25-35% of their total calories from unsaturated fats.
 For teens that need 2,000 calories per day, that’s about 56-78 grams of fat in a day.
 Saturated fat should be less than 10% of daily calories.
 Low fat diets are not healthy for teens; the key to fat intake is moderation and choosing healthy fats.

-Keep reading for all your fatty questions answered.
+Keep reading for all your fatty questions answered from a registered dietitian nutritionist.
 Why do teens need fat, what are the best fat sources for teenagers, what happens if you eat too much or too little fat, how to calculate your fat intake, what fatty foods to avoid, and more!

 Dietary Fat Needs for Teenagers

 Nutrition recommendations for teenagers are 25-35% of total calories should come from fat (for teens age 19, recommendations are 20-35%).
 That might not mean much beause it can be difficult to track fat intake.

 Teenagers typically need around 2,000-3,000 calories per day based on gender, age, size, physical activity levels, etc. (Check calorie needs here!)
 Fat provides 9 calories per gram.
 With 25-35% of calories coming from fat, a teen at 2,000 calories per day would need 56-78 grams of fat per day.

 A teenager who needs 3,000 calories per day would need 83-117 grams of fat per day.
 Check out your teen’s estimated fat needs based on this chart:

 |56-78 grams per day